jdmswong/mobile-app-devtest/README.md

 **admin/admin**, **user1/user1**

-You may these accounts to test.
+You may use these accounts to test.

 Stub files exist in client/room/ for the chat room template, route, controller, and styling.